craigduncanlab/singlecell/genome_sizes.md

 Assembly Issues
  - Sequencing - entire genome is sequenced many times over
- - Assembly : attempt to assemble connected (contiguous) bases (for all chromosomes)
+ - Assembly : attempt to assemble connected (contiguous) bases (for all chromosomes).  *There is a lot more genetic material than the genome size predicts*
  - SNPs : For diploid organism, this is a reference to differences in single bases between the two chromosomes contributed by the parents (in gametes). *single nucleotide polymorphisms*.
  - phased assembly: ability to identify gamete sources for all SNPs.